 If you take an uncrystallised funds pension lump sum, you will be subject to the money purchase annual allowance rules.
-Please see the Contributions section on page 3 of this document for further details.
+Please see the Contributions section of this document for further details.

-To take an uncrystallised funds pension lump sum, please complete the 'Benefit Payment Form for UFPLS' from our website and send it to us, along with any of the supporting documentation listed at the end of the form.
+To take an uncrystallised funds pension lump sum, please complete the 'Benefit Payment Form for UFPLS' from our website and send it to us, along with any of the supporting documentation listed on the end of the form.